ahotchkin/react-fitness-backend/dev-log.md

 Wednesday, 9/23
 - [x] Add functionality to search for food in the database from both /foods and /meals/:meal_id/foods

+Thursday, 9/24
+- [x] Add field to search for diary by date
+  - *Install react-datepicker*
+- [x] User can't have more than one diary for a day
+- [x] When user selects a date where a diary doesn't exist, create diary for that day

 <h5>Remaining To Dos</h5>
 <i>Required</i>